Azure/arc_jumpstart_drops/CONTRIBUTING.md

 <img src="./img/folder_structure.png" alt="Folder structure" width="500">

-1. A root folder with the name of the Drop, using snake_case (e.g. azure_arc_management_and_monitor_workbook)
+1. A root folder with the name of the Drop, using **snake_case** (for example, azure_arc_management_and_monitor_workbook)

 1. Inside the root folder, a file name **_index.md** equivalent to a README file for the Drop.
 This file provides a brief introduction and overview of the Drop, its objectives, prerequisites, deployment steps, and any additional resources or references.

-1. Inside the root folder, a subfolder named **artifacts** that contains all the files and scripts that are needed to deploy the Drop.
+1. Inside the root folder, a new folder named **artifacts** that contains all the files and scripts that are needed to deploy the Drop.

-1. Optionally, inside the artifacts folder, a subfolder named **media** that contains any screenshots or architecture diagrams to showcase the Drop.
+1. Optionally, inside the artifacts folder, a new folder named **media** that contains any screenshots or architecture diagrams to showcase the Drop.